ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 >
 > "She's a backend engineer."
 >
-> "All engineers at startups have to be fullstack engineers."
+> "We expect all our engineers to be fullstack engineers."

 These terms loosely refer to what part of the codebase the engineer spends most of their time in.